-In June, your final exam will be to choose one of the Big Questions (which could be one that YOU created independently), develop a thesis statement, and answer it convincingly using the content learned in the course as your evidence.
+In June, your final exam will be to choose one of the questions (which could be one that YOU created independently), develop a thesis statement, and answer it convincingly using the content learned in the course as your evidence.

-Or imagine doing this in AP government with the Big Questions showcased in the new curriculum redesign.
+Or imagine doing this in AP government with the questions showcased in the new curriculum redesign.

 Here is what’s happening:

-- You’ve established Big Questions to be the most important component of the curriculum.
-This tells students that asking them is valuable.
+- You’ve established essential questions to be the most important component of the curriculum.
+This tells students that asking and answering them is valuable.

 - You’ve honored the importance of skills while at the same time preserved the integrity of content.
-And now you can discriminate your content based on whether or not it fits under one or more of the Big Questions.
+And now you can discriminate your content based on whether or not it fits under one or more of the questions.

 - You’ve taught students that learning spans across units, instead of being confined within them.

 - Students get ownership.
-They decide what content fits where; they determine how the content fits; they can even develop their own Big Question and track it throughout the year.
+They decide what content fits where; they determine how the content fits; they can even develop their own question/s and track it throughout the year.
 In this way you have provided the context for student self-motivation.

-- You’ve given students their final exam on the second day of class!
+- You’ve given students their final exam right at the beginning of the year!
 For the next nine months there is no confusion as to where the class is headed.
 This focuses you and the students like a laser on what is to be learned and why.

 Admittedly, it would be much more of a challenge to do this in an AP course with a rigid curriculum and content expectations.
-But even then you could have Big Questions in the backdrop and use them for enriching discussions.
+But even then you could have questions in the backdrop and use them for enriching discussions.